(We may earn a commission via affiliate links in this post. Read ou full disclosure policy.)

-When we had one day in Florence during a Mediterranean Cruise, we had some specific places we wanted to see and put a plan together that would allow us to spend the bulk of our time seeing the main attractions while also being able to experience some smaller places that were off the beaten path. […]
+How to Spend One Day in Florence When we had one day in Florence during a Mediterranean Cruise, we had some specific places we wanted to see and put a plan together that would allow us to spend the bulk of our time seeing the main attractions while also being able to experience some smaller […]

 Vatican City is the smallest country in the world, with just over 100 acres.
 It is completed encircled by Rome which makes visiting the Vatican while in Rome quite easy to do.
 In order to make the most of your time in Vatican City, you will need to plan your trip in advance.
 Trust me, […]

 Sitting perched above the Bay of Naples is Sorrento, a small Italian town that is known for lemons, olives and buffalo mozzarella.
 While it is small, it is the perfect place to spend a few days since it allows you the opportunity to visit popular Italian cities like Capri, Naples and Salerno.
 Along with those […]